Setup and install the SDK

 • 32 GB Installed physical memory

-• 18 GB Available physical memory
+• 18 GB Available physical memory, actual memory requirement depends upon the Quantum Circuit.

-• 64-bit Python version 3.11 on Windows
+• 64-bit Python version 3.11, 3.12, 3.13, or 3.14

 NVIDIA GPU Support